kylejones200/psis_4700_applied_ai/webslides/topic_Vector-Stores-Yesterday's-Breakthrough.md

 ## What to Remember

-Vector stores solved retrieval when models were small.
+Vector stores solved retrieval when models were small
-They shaped the RAG pattern we still use conceptually.
+They shaped the RAG pattern we still use conceptually
 They are now built in, not bolted on

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.